happypeter/LGCB/book/vim_twomodes.md

 layout: book
 title: Two Most Important Modes
 ---
-Vim is different from the editors you know largely in that it has something called _mode_.
+_vim_ is different from the editors you know largely in that it has something called _mode_.

 The Vim editor is a modal editor.
 That means that the editor behaves